 If you’re thinking about canceling a credit card, it’s important to know the potential benefits and risks associated with closing a credit account.
 While closing a credit card can be as simple as contacting your bank and requesting that it closes the card, there are a lot of variables to consider first.
 You should think about if the card has an outstanding balance, if there are alternatives to closing the account and how closing the card may affect your credit score.

-It can, depending on how many other credit accounts you have open and whether you use those credit accounts responsibly.
+It can, depending on how many other credit accounts you have open and whether or not you use those credit accounts responsibly.
 Knowing how your credit score works will help you better understand what the credit impact of closing your card might be.

 Closing a credit card can increase your credit utilization ratio

 Credit utilization ratio makes up 30 percent of your FICO credit score.
 Since your credit utilization ratio is the ratio of your current balances to your available credit, reducing the amount of credit available to you by closing a credit card could cause your credit utilization ratio to go up and your credit score to go down.
+Many experts suggest consumers maintain a credit utilization at or below 30 percent.
+A high credit utilization ratio raises red flags for lenders because it show’s you’re using a higher amount of the credit you have available.

 Closing your oldest credit card can reduce the length of your credit history